 Mariama Dryák-Vallies - Director

-mariama.dryak@colorado.eduMariama Dryák-Vallies (she/her) is the Director for the Polar Science Early Career Community Office (PSECCO) hosted by CIRES at the University of Colorado Boulder.
-Mariama grew up on a farm in west-central Wisconsin before heading east to earn her B.A. in physical geography and archaeology at Durham University (UK)—where her passion for studying, researching, and teaching about glaciers, climate change, and the natural environment was born.
-She went on to complete her M.S. in Earth and Climate Sciences at the University of Maine, studying Antarctic glaciology and ice-ocean interactions.
+Mariama Dryák-Vallies (she/her) is the Director for the Polar Science Early Career Community Office (PSECCO) and co-PI for the ADVANCEing FieldSafety program hosted by the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder.
+Mariama grew up on a farm in west-central Wisconsin before heading east to earn her B.A. in physical geography and archaeology at Durham University (UK) and a M.S. in Earth and Climate Sciences at the University of Maine through her research related to Antarctic glaciology, climate, and ice-ocean interactions.
 During graduate school she was actively involved in advocating for polar early career scientists as a board member and co-chair of the United States Association of Polar Early Career Scientists (USAPECS), and as a project group member and national committee representative for APECS international.
-Prior to her current position, she coordinated programming for and taught in informal environmental education spaces at non-profits across North America, centering place-based educational techniques.
-Mariama is passionate about working towards building accessible Earth and polar sciences spaces for all.
+Mariama is passionate about working towards building welcoming and safe Earth and polar sciences spaces for all—and strives to center that in all the work that she does.
+Outside of work, she can often be found pursuing type 2 fun in snow and mud, fly fishing, playing board games, or reading with her rad cats - Franklin and Oliver!

-rebecca.batchelor@colorado.eduDr.
-Rebecca (Bec) Batchelor (co-PI) (she/her) is a polar atmospheric researcher by training, having spent several years in the Antarctic and Canadian Arctic, and has spent the last decade focused on early career scientist professional development and diversity.
-Her passions are building community, making connections, and empowering the next generation of diverse scientists.
-She is a co-lead of the GEO-REU network, a national network of leaders of research experiences for undergraduates and former director of the Significant Opportunities for Atmospheric Research Science (SOARS) program, one of the most established programs for increasing diversity in the geosciences, as well as a lead and collaborator on several projects focused on supporting leadership and career development for early career scientists and faculty.
-She works in the CIRES Education & Outreach group and is excited to bring together her interests in inclusion and community and her love of the polar regions in support of this office.
+Dr. Rebecca (Bec) Batchelor (co-PI) (she/her) is a polar atmospheric researcher by training, having spent several years in the Antarctic and Canadian Arctic, and has spent the last decade focused on early career scientist professional development and diversity.
+Her passions are building community, making connections, and empowering the next generation of scientists.
+She is a co-lead of the GEO-REU network, a national network of leaders of research experiences for undergraduates and former director of the Significant Opportunities for Atmospheric Research Science (SOARS) program, as well as a lead and collaborator on several projects focused on supporting leadership and career development for early career scientists and faculty.

 Natasha Haycock-Chavez - Advisory Board